AFC Asian Cup qualifiers

 The AFC Asian Cup qualification is the process that a national association football team goes through to qualify for the final tournament of AFC Asian Cup.
 The qualification reduces the large field of eligible entrants from 47 to just 24 for the finals.

-The hosts receive automatic berths, and between 1972 to 2015 (except 1976), so did the defending champions.
+The hosts receive automatic berths, and between 1972 and 2015 (except 1976), so did the defending champions.

 Format evolution

 Over the past century, the AFC Asian Cup has seen various changes in its qualification format as well as the number of teams participating.

 1956

 The 19 teams were divided in to three different zones based upon their location.
 In each zone, the teams played in a two legged Knockout format.
 The four winners of first round advanced to the next round.
 The two winners in the second round advanced to final which decided the team participating in the final tournament along with the hosts.

 1960–1972

 From 1960, the format had a slight change.
 The participating teams were again divided into zones based upon their location.
 The teams in their zones played against each other once, in a round robin format.
 The group topper of each zone advanced to the final tournament along with the hosts.